n4demo/learn-to-run-apps-on-AKS/README-step3.md

  ![Editor.](media/az-cli-editor.png "Editor")

-- Apply RESOURCE QUOTA to you NAMESPACE
+- Apply RESOURCE QUOTA to your NAMESPACE

 1. From the editor paste in the following yaml and save as resourcequota.yaml